 Share this page:

-The Vình Tân 3 thermal coal power plant is part of a planned four unit power center in the Vình Tân, Bình Thuận province of Vietnam. lt will generate up to 12 billion kilowatt-hours annually, from three supercritical 660 MW units which will be fueled with imported anthracite (hard coal).
+The Vình Tân III thermal coal power plant is part of a planned four unit power center in the Vình Tân, Bình Thuận province of Vietnam. lt will generate up to 12 billion kilowatt-hours annually, from three supercritical 660MW units which will be fueled with imported anthracite (hard coal).
 In 2008, the project's sponsor, OneEnergy, a joint-venture between CLP Group and Mitsubishi Corporation, signed a USD 1.1 billion contract with Electricity of Vietnam (EVN) to build the plant, beginning construction in 2010.
-Due to new Build, Operate and Transfer regulations, the contract between the project sponsor and the government could not be signed until until October 2015.
+Due to new Build, Operate and Transfer (BOT) regulations, the contract between the project sponsor and the government could not be signed until October 2015.
 The project is expected to cost USD 2 billion.
-Financial closure is expected to be reached by the end of 2017.

 The energy centre at Vinh Tan consists of four units which are independent from each other, financially as well as operationally:

-- Vinh Tan IV Extension (Pre-permit): in 2016, it was announced that the fourth complex will be extended for another 600 MW unit, which is in the pre-permit phase and shall be completed until 2019.
+- Vinh Tan IV Extension: in 2016, it was announced that the fourth complex would be extended for another 600MW unit.
+The plant conducted successful test operations in April 2019 and is scheduled to be commissioned in October 2019.

 What must happen